Roof of a church collapses in northern Mexico, and Catholic officials say some people are dead

 MEXICO CITY (AP) — The roof of a church collapsed in northern Mexico during a Mass on Sunday, killing an undetermined number of people among approximately 30 parishioners believed trapped in the rubble, authorities said.

+Rescuers probed beneath the fallen roof into the night, and officials brought in dogs to help search for possible survivors.

-The Tamaulipas state police said that about 100 people were in the church at the time of the collapse and that about 30 were still inside.
+The Tamaulipas state police said that about 100 people were in the church at the time of the collapse and that about 30 were thought to have been trapped.

-Officials did not immediately say whether there were any casualties.
-But the Mexican Council of Bishops issued a statement saying that “we join in prayer at the tragic loss of life and those injured,” but did not say how many had died.
+Civil officials gave no information on any casualties.
+But the Mexican Council of Bishops issued a statement early in the evening saying that “we join in prayer at the tragic loss of life and those injured,” though it did not say how many had died.

 Bishop José Armando Alvarez of the Roman Catholic Diocese of Tampico said the roof caved in while parishioners were receiving communion at the Santa Cruz church in the Gulf coast city of Ciudad Madero, next to the port city of Tampico.

 “From underneath the rubble, thanks to Divine Providence and the work of the rescue teams, people have been pulled out alive!”
-Alvarez wrote in the diocese's social media accounts.
+Alvarez's diocese wrote in a statement posted on it social media accounts.
 “Let's keep praying!”

 He also called on anyone who had wood to donate to bring it to the church, apparently to shore up the roof while rescue teams crawled inside.

-Note: This story has been corrected to show that the statement reporting some people rescued alive came from the area bishop's office.